- 3 minutes to read

 Press Enter to generate code in the selected position.
 For example, the Declare Field with Initializer code provider adds the initialized field declaration to the current class and assigns the parameter value to it.

-The code providers for Blazor are unable to update references in closed .razor files.
-Make sure all files that may be impacted by a particular code provider are open in Visual Studio before applying it.
+Code providers for Blazor cannot update references in closed .razor files.
+Ensure all files that may be impacted by a particular code provider are open in Visual Studio before you apply the code provider.